Nmsni11/spring-reverb-microphone-building/journal.md

 ---

-### This is so vids from making the 3d models in tinkercad
+### This is some short vids from making the 3d models in tinkercad
 - ![alt text](photos/vid1.gif)
 - ![alt text](photos/vid2.gif)
 - ![alt text](photos/vid3.gif)